 Jeannine Ouellette is an award-winning creative essayist, author, editor, and teacher.
 She writes a regular column for the popular website elephantjournal.com: dedicated to mindful living (no relation to Elephant Rock, by the way, which is named for a childhood memory of place).
 Jeannine created Elephant Rock Retreats to combine the great loves of her life, writing and teaching, with the transformative power of yoga.
 Jeannine has been writing all her life.
 She has published several books including the children’s picture book Mama Moon and the young adult titles A Day Without Immigrants and Hurricane Katrina.
 She has collaborated on many other books and memoirs and is currently at work on her first novel, Found, which draws deeply from her decade of Waldorf school teaching and chronicles the human drama that ensues when a child veers off from the group on a school camping trip and is found unharmed the next morning.
 Jeannine has been published by dozens of magazines and websites and her essays have won awards from Medill and the American Society of Professional Journalists.
 Her love of yoga developed more gradually.
-Back when her children were young, she inched along with a tentative on-and-off home practice.
+When her children were young, she inched along with an on-and-off home practice.
 Finally, when her daughter Sophie hit college age, the two established a regular practice together, which was life changing.
 Jeannine earned her yoga teaching certificate in 2012.
-She has been a faculty member of the Novalis Institute, teaching arts workshops for adults, and is wildly inspired by the work of master teacher and poet Paul Matthews (Sing Me the Creation and Words in Place).
-Elephant Rock Retreats draw from Matthews' brilliant workshopping techniques, which use playfulness as a portal to the profound, as well as from James Pennebaker’s groundbreaking work with writing for healing and transformation.
+She has been a faculty member of the Novalis Institute, teaching arts workshops for adults, and is inspired by the work of master teacher and poet Paul Matthews (Sing Me the Creation and Words in Place).
+Elephant Rock Retreats draw from Matthews' brilliant workshopping techniques, using playfulness as a portal to the profound, as well as from James Pennebaker’s groundbreaking work with writing for healing and transformation.
 Learn more about Jeannine and her writing and teaching history by perusing her blog or Elephant Rock's Facebook page.
 Jeannine also works individually with writers (book coaching, elements of craft, discovering and refining voice, and creative catalyst sessions).
 Email for more information or to apply.